-The terms and conditions set out in this document shall incorporate and be read subject to any amendments which are from time to time the subject of negotiation by the appropriate negotiation body, and are approved by the Cabinet Secretary for Health, Well-being and Sport after considering the results of such negotiations.
+The terms and conditions set out in this document shall incorporate and be read subject to any amendments which are from time to time the subject of negotiation by the appropriate negotiation body, and are approved by the Cabinet Secretary for Health and Social Care after considering the results of such negotiations.
 Any amendments should be published.